ricardomm7/leaflink/docs/sprintA/us006/01.requirements-engineering/Readme.md

 >
 > **Answer:** Duplication of data is not a business rule is technical one, since by definition in a set you cant have duplicates

+>  **Question:** When a vehicle is registered, are there specific requirements for accepting the brand?
+For example, does the system need to check if the brand is on a predetermined list?
+Does this also apply to the model or any other characteristics?
+>
+> **Answer:** No. One can consider a list os brands and a list of models previously inserted in the system.
+No need to go through validations.

 ### 1.3.
 Acceptance Criteria